-Although the Authority's Board does not adopt a 5-year capital improvement plan, management annually prepares a 5-year forecast of its projected capital improvement requirements.
-The Authority formulates this forecast primarily based on information provided by its Construction-Maintenance, Engineering, and Production Control Departments.
-The Authority's Laboratory, Information Technology, General Services and Customer Service Departments as well as other administrative departments provide supplemental information.
-The Authority anticipates financing the cost of these capital expenditures with a combination of revenues, notes, and bonds issued for such purposes.
+Each year the Authority's management staff prepares a five-year forecast of its projected capital improvement requirements.
+The Authority's Board does not formally adopt a five-year capital improvement plan.
+The Authority formulates this forecast primarily based upon information provided by its Construction Maintenance, Engineering and Production Control Departments.
+The Authority's Laboratory, Information Technology, General Services, Customer Service and Administration Departments provide supplemental information.
+The Authority finances the costs of these capital expenditures with a combination of revenues, notes and/or bonds.

-The following is management's forecast of capital expenditures which average \$73.2 million for the next five Fiscal Years:
+The following is management's forecast of capital expenditures for the 2020 through 2024 Fiscal Years, the average of which is \$78.4 million per year: